loathers/garbage-collector/README.md

 Running Garbo `help` will print out simple help documentation and not run any turns.

 If you have issues with this script, please post about them in the #garbage-collector channel within the [Ascension Speed Society Discord](https://discord.gg/tbUCRT5), and someone will eventually (at some point) endeavor to solve them.
 Someday.
 Maybe.

+## Frequent Questions

+> Why is Garbo adventuring outside of Barf Mountain?

+Garbo will use your resources to earn meat everywhere possible such as the Hidden Bowling Alley, The Haunted Library, The Deep Dark Jungle, or The Ice Hotel.
+These generally won't cost a turn to do.

+> Garbo buys a one-day pass to Dinseylandfill even though I own the charter?

+Ensure that ☑️ Have Dinseylandfill is checked in IotM tracking in KolMafia's preferences.

+> Garbo is failing to buy items from the mall?

+Increase autoBuyPriceLimit by typing `set autoBuyPriceLimit = 1234` where 1234 is the new value you need.

+> Garbo crashed with error Mall price too high for item?

+Try rerunning it once.
+These checks are emergency stops in case the mall prices go beyond expectations.